 - Use wagons, or semi trailers, or even dump trucks and experiment to see how much water each vehicle holds.

 - Convince your child to clean up!
-Have a car wash for the toy vehicles! – Famiglia & Seoul
+Have a car wash for the toy vehicles – with a learning twist!

 - Tape out a road on the floor and drive, drive, drive!